PauliCZ44/p1xt-guides/deprecated/job-ready-javascript-edition-3.0.md

 # Get Job ready - JavaScript Edition - Version 3.0
+## My progres so far: Finishing tier 1 and working on tier 0
 A guide primarily focused on Frontend development, but including just enough of an introduction to Backend to enable an understanding of the "entire process" to prepare for productive entry to a Full Stack team as a confident and capable Frontend Developer.

 - [Tier 0 - Prep](#tier-0---prep)